DaveBackus/Data_Bootcamp_Book/installing-python.md

 To start Spyder from Launcher, click on the Launch button to the right of spyder-app.
 We find it a little slow, but it should start up eventually.
 You'll see that Spyder has a number of different windows.
 The most important are:

-* Editor.
-This is on the left.
+* **Editor.**  This is on the left.
 We can write and edit programs here and save them to our hard drive.
 At the top, you'll see green triangles.
 The big one runs the whole program (whatever we have in the editor).
 The smaller ones run sections of code.
 More on this later on.
-* IPython console.
-This is on the right at the bottom -- look for the tab with this label.
+* **IPython console.**  This is on the right at the bottom -- look for the tab with this label.
 Here we can write and test single lines of code and see how they work.
 Also some other things that we'll touch on later.
-* Object explorer.
-This is on the right at the top.
-Here we can get documentation on Python commands, which is really useful.
+* **Object inspector.**  This is on the right at the top.
+We can get Python documentation here, which is really useful.

 You can move these windows around by dragging and dropping.
 If you mess up -- it happens to the best of us -- look for View at the top and click on "Reset window layout."